 Reasons To Invest In A Great Night's Sleep

-With one in four of us experiencing poor mental health at some point in our lifes' this World Mental Health Day we thought we would share how getting into a great sleep pattern can help;
+With one in four of us experiencing poor mental health at some point in our lifes' the World Mental Health Awareness Week we thought we would share how getting into a great sleep pattern can help;

 #1 To Reduce Stress - A lack of sleep results in an increase in stress hormones such as cortisol and adrenaline.
 Ever remember your parents saying to you one hour before midnight is worth two after?
 Well in some respects it is, our cortisol levels are regulated around midnight so not getting to sleep before then can cause imbalances that lead to a range of symptoms.